AlecSKlein/starvedrockapp/README.md

 starvedrockios
 ==============

-The Starved Rock Illinois State Park iOS Application being developed by a team of students at Illinois State University
+The Starved Rock Illinois State Park iOS and Android Applications being developed by a team of students at Illinois State University